 Future directions will be guided by identified needs within the community.
-Lifebridge will continue to build upon its substantial service base to provide clients, and their carers, with more choices.
+Lifebridge will continue to build upon its substantial service base to provide customers, and their carers, with more choices.

 Children’s Services provide respite options that can include:

-Services can be extended by grouping clients for excursions or overnight events thereby making them more cost effective.
+Services can be extended by grouping customers for excursions or overnight events thereby making them more cost effective.

 Overnight Support at Respite House.
 The Children & Teens Respite House is a facility based respite service which provides short-term care for children between 6 and 18 years old who have a disability.
 The service enables the carers to have a well-earned break from the demands of caring for their child, while providing the children with high-quality care within an enjoyable, supportive environment.

 The service operates year round and is staffed 24 hours a day during weekends and school holidays.

 Lifebridge acknowledge that sometimes siblings can feel ‘left out’ – so we offer a monthly social group.
 Siblings of young people with a disability, can enjoy social activities and excursions.
 The group meets on the first Saturday of the month from 10am – 3pm.

 Programs run from February to November and include: outings to the movies, ten-pin bowling, indoor rock climbing, timezone, swimming and putt putt golf.
 Children will bring their own lunch and water.
 Fees applicable per child.